 Met Éireann has issued a ‘Fierce Windy’ weather warning for the whole country for the next couple of days with some counties also expected to be pounded by light drizzle.
 The initial warning was ‘Fairly Windy’ but this was upgraded to ‘Fierce Windy’ as conditions deteriorated overnight.

 Adam Molloy of Met Éireann gave us the meteorological explanation and the scientific meanings behind the various levels of Irish weather warnings.

-“We’ve been going through all sorts of mad weather lately.” said 45-year-old Galway butcher Derek Connolly.
+“We’ve been going through all sorts of mad weather lately.” said 45-year-old Galway butcher Paul McEvoy.
 “Yesterday the wind reached speeds of 20 mph and then suddenly without warning it shot up to 21.
 Absolute carnage!”

 Meanwhile Adam at Met Éireann says people should take all necessary precautions and be sensible during the incoming Fierce Windy spell.

 “I would urge people to listen carefully to official warnings which will be broadcast nationally on TV and radio.
 Also make sure to put your washing out because Fierce Windy weather is ideal clothes drying weather.”